More Information about Osceola County Agricultural Lands

 Commercial Sod

 The commercial sod industry is a relatively new agricultural industry in Osceola County.
 It started as a way for ranchers to supplement income when the cattle prices declined.
 When central Florida began to grow, there was a need for sod in the new developments.
-Since most of the Bahia grasses used for grazing were the same as used for yards, it was logical for the large ranches to cut sod.
+Since most of the Bahia grasses used for grazing were the same as those used for yards, it was logical for the large ranches to cut sod.
 In the past several decades, there have been several improvements in grasses for sod purposes.
-The introduction of St. Augustine and Floritam grasses has allowed some ranches to grow fields of commercial sod.
+The introduction of St. Augustine and Floratam grasses has allowed some ranches to grow fields of commercial sod.

 Protected Land